 Does it Taste Better?

 The coffee’s delightful taste comes from the fact that Rainforest Alliance coffee is harvested from coffee plants cultivated in healthy soil.
 A healthy soil by definition of Rainforest Alliance is a soil that has a diversified ecosystem.
 Meaning, the soil was not exploited for farming use but also became a habitat for animals.
-Such diversity allows restoration of the soil to its natural condition.
+Such diversity allows the restoration of the soil to its natural condition.

 Benefits of Rainforest Alliance Coffee